MeowcaTheoRange/Dizzy-Rewrite/format/converted/markdown/readme.md

 Anyway, you're free to use DAU to start your fictonal endeavors today.
 Check out [the reuse guide](/format/converted/markdown/reuse.md) for more info.

 -- By the way, DAU is licensed under the [GNU GPL v3](https*/www.gnu.org/licenses/gpl-3.0.html), but the *original contents* of the Dizzy Rewrite repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http*/creativecommons.org/licenses/by-nc-sa/4.0/).
+What a mouthful!
+I hate these licenses.
+CC BY-NC-SA.